 - 2 medium ripe bananas, peeled and broken into pieces

-- 1 tbsp raw honey, maple syrup or coconut syrup
+- 1 tablespoon honey, maple syrup or coconut syrup

 - Preheat oven to 170°C (345°F).
 Brush a loaf tin with coconut oil and line the bottom with non-stick baking paper.

 - Method 1: Place eggs with a pinch of salt in a large mixing bowl and whisk until thick and foamy.
-Add the mashed banana, honey, vanilla, and coconut oil and whisk together until well incorporated.
-Add the almond meal, baking powder, tapioca, nutmeg, cinnamon and desiccated coconut and mix together well.
-Fold in walnuts and dried fruit and pour the batter into the prepared tin.
-Smooth the surface and place a few walnuts on the top.
+Mash banana with a fork.
+Add bananas, honey, vanilla, and melted coconut oil and whisk together until well incorporated.
+Add the almond meal, desiccated coconut, tapioca, baking powder, nutmeg, cinnamon and mix well.
+Fold in the walnuts and dried fruit and pour the batter into the prepared tin.
+Smooth the surface and place a few walnuts on top.

-- Method 2: Place the eggs, banana, honey, vanilla and coconut oil with a pinch of salt in a blender and whiz for 20-30 seconds until thick and foamy.
-Then add the rest of dry ingredients and blend until smooth and thick, scraping the sides along the way.
-Fold in walnuts and dried apricots and continue as in method one.
+- Method 2: Place the eggs, unmashed banana, honey, vanilla and coconut oil with a pinch of salt in a blender and whiz for 20-30 seconds until thick and foamy.
+Transfer the liquid batter to a bowl.
+Add the rest of dry ingredients and mix until smooth and thick, scraping the sides along the way.
+Fold in the walnuts and dried apricots and continue as in method one.